-You decided to work at reducing waste in your tourism/events organization, welcome on board!
-How to implement change in the long run?
-One key stake will be to effectively raise-awareness to make people (mainly your staff and customers) change their behavior.
-Explore below some key tips to put the odds on your side!
+Have you have decided to work at reducing waste in your tourism/events organization ?
+Welcome on board!
+How can you implement change in the long run?
+One key component will be to effectively raise-awareness to make people (mainly your staff and customers) change their behavior.
+Explore the key tips below to tip the odds to your side!

 - On average, it takes more than 2 months before a new behavior becomes automatic.

 - Not everyone is as eco-friendly as you !
 Some people have no interest in waste, while for others old habits die hard !

 - The biggest the organization, the more challenging it might become.

 As mentioned in step 5 (defining the priorities), don’t try to implement all the solutions at the same time, to avoid the risk of discouraging people by the amount of work (unless you have limitless resources!).
 Instead start with one (or a few) solution(s).

 For some solutions which might seem a bit more complex to implement and scale up, we recommend to start with a test.
 Check out the following videos to get inspired by how start-ups develop their solutions using tests and prototypes.
 This key step can help you reduce failure by making sure the user experience is qualitative before developing and implementing the final solution on a larger scale.

 How and why prototype?

 2. Be ready to face resistance to change